sermant-io/Sermant-website/docs/en/document/developer-guide/sermant-xds-service.md

 This development example is based on the project created in the [Creating Your First Plugin](README.md) document and demonstrates how the plugin uses the xDS service discovery capability provided by the Sermant framework to obtain service instances:

-1. Add the `xdsServiceDiscovery` variable in the `com.huaweicloud.sermant.template.TemplateDeclarer` class under `template\template-plugin` in the project to get the xDS service discovery service provided by the Sermant framework for obtaining service instances:
+1. Add the `xdsServiceDiscovery` variable in the `com.huaweicloud.sermant.template.TemplateDeclarer` class under `template/template-plugin` in the project to get the xDS service discovery service provided by the Sermant framework for obtaining service instances:

    ```java
    XdsServiceDiscovery xdsServiceDiscovery = ServiceManager.getService(XdsCoreService.class).getXdsServiceDiscovery();